Marine initiatives planned for April 2025 – April 2027

 Description

-The proposed regulations aims to bring into force the Vessel Remediation Fund (VRF) provisions within the Wrecked, Abandoned or Hazardous Vessels Act (WAHVA).
+The proposed regulations aim to bring into force the Vessel Remediation Fund (VRF) provisions within the Wrecked, Abandoned or Hazardous Vessels Act (WAHVA).
 The proposed regulations would allow the Minister of Transport to collect a levy under the WAHVA on all domestic vessels at the time of licensing/registration to capitalize the VRF.
 The Vessel Remediation Fund (VRF) would be used by Transport Canada and the Canadian Coast Guard to address wrecked, abandoned, and hazardous vessels in Canadian waters.

 The proposed regulations would: